samou1544/UdacitySupplyChain/README.md

 ## Libraries Used

 web3.js : it allows to interact with a local or remote ethereum node
-truffle-hd-wallet-provider: used to sign transactions for addresses
+truffle-hdwallet-provider: used to sign transactions for addresses

 ## IPFS
 IPFS ws not used in this project